i-agrawal/machine-learning/regression/linear/README.md

      0 |_ _ _ _ _
         0 1 2 3 4

-       that is what a y = x^2 graph looks like and it always has a bottom
+       that is what a y = x^2 graph looks like (sort of) and it always has that point at the bottom called a minimum and that minimum is when our guess is the least wrong and when our guess is the least wrong that must mean we found the best answer (the best y = mx + b) yay!

-       that is called the minimum
+       but now how do we get to the minimum?

-       and that minimum point is when our guess is the least wrong and when our guess is the least wrong that must mean we found the best answer and the best y = mx + b
+       there are a lot of ways actually but for now I will show you a common way to do it

-       but how do we get to the minimum? there is the slow, math, linear algebra way and then there is the faster way through the math you all know and love, calculus (*cheers everywhere*) lets put a point on the y = x^2 graph above
+       now you must be wondering how what magic could find the minimum lucky for you it is through the math you all know and love.
+Calculus (*cheers everywhere*) we will put a point on the y = x^2 graph shown below (sort of)

      4 |\       /